danielmesquitta/asyncloop/README.md

 ### Pool

-The pool function is very similar to `asyncloop.Loop`, however it allows to caller to set the spawned goroutines amount with the second argument.
+The `asyncloop.Pool` function is similar to `asyncloop.Loop` but allows the caller to set the number of spawned goroutines with the second argument.

-This is useful in the event you want bounded concurrency.
+This feature is useful when you want bounded concurrency to bypass rate limiters, for example.

 ```go
 package main